cabforum/servercert/docs/SMCWG-charter.md

    Teleconference, or upon the request of any Member of the SMCWG, by a Ballot among Members of the SMCWG.

-   In order to determine the composition of the initial set of SMCWG Members, at least twenty-four (24) hours prior to the initial meeting of the SMCWG, the SMCWG Chair SHALL publish a list of Members seeking to participate who they determine meet the criteria set forth above.
-As the first order of business at the first meeting of the SMCWG, those organizations on the Chair’s list of proposed, qualifying Members SHALL vote to determine the initial set of SMCWG Members.
+To confirm the list of initial Members, at least two-thirds of the organizations on the Chair's list of proposed, qualifying Members SHALL publicly vote in favor of adopting the list of Members.
+If the initial list fails to be adopted, the Chair SHALL consider the feedback and MAY update the initial list of proposed, qualifying Members as a result, and a second vote using these same rules shall be performed.
+If an initial list of Members cannot be agreed upon, the SMCWG shall be dissolved.

 ##### 4.2.3.
 Suspension and Cessation of Working Group Membership